-After You File Feedback or a Complaint
+After You Submit a Complaint or Inquiry

 As soon as your feedback or complaint is received, it will be forwarded to the appropriate person for review and action.